Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 maintained by the remaining two nodes.
 If one of those two nodes has a fault before the third node completes its upgrade, then quorum would be lost.

+## Disable encryption for upgrade if enabled

+While it is possible to upgrade with Kubernetes encryption enabled, we recommend disabling encryption for the duration of the upgrade if it has been enabled.

+Reference the [Kubernetes Encryption](../operations/kubernetes/encryption/README.md) for details.

+Once the upgrade is complete encryption can be turned back on.

 ## Start typescript

 1. (`ncn-m001#`) If a typescript session is already running in the shell, then first stop it with the `exit` command.